A conjectural improvement for inequalities related to regulators of number fields: Considerations on Remak-Friedman's inequality

 Let $n\in\N$ be even, and let $\zeta_n$ and $\zeta_{2n}$ be primitive roots of unity of order $n$ and $2n$ respectively.
 Then

 \end{lem}

 \begin{proof} Assume that $n\in\N$ is odd.
-The powers $\zeta_n^j$ with $j\in\{0,1,\ldots,n-1\}$ are complex numbers with absolute value equal to 1, and so we do not have problems with their order of appearance in the function $P$: moreover, the value of every factor of $P$ is unchanged by multiplication with $|\zeta_n^j|$ for some suitable $j$ depending on the factor; thus
+The powers $\zeta_n^j$ with $j\in\{0,1,\ldots,n-1\}$ are complex numbers with absolute value equal to 1; moreover, the value of every factor of $P$ is unchanged by multiplication with $|\zeta_n^j|$ for some suitable $j$ depending on the factor.
+Thus